A L\'evy flight for electrons in graphene: superdiffusive-to-diffusive transport transition: Introduction

 where $\ell$ is the mean free path.
-When $\alpha = 2 $, we have the usual behavior giving rise to regular diffusive transport.
-Whereas, when $\alpha <2 $, we have a slow decay of the transmission characterizing a superdiffusive transport regime.
-It is worth noticing that $\alpha$ is related to $\gamma$ via $\gamma=3-\alpha$.
+When $\gamma = 1 $, we have the usual behavior giving rise to regular diffusive transport.
+Whereas, when $\gamma < 1 $, we have a slow decay of the transmission characterizing a superdiffusive transport regime.

-In order to emulate the optical L\'evy flight device [\onlinecite{bart}] with an {\it electronic L\'evy flight device} (ELFD), we develop a realistic numerical calculation of the electronic transport through graphene nanoribbons imbibed into the EQDC, whose radii follow a heavy-tailed distribution, as shown in Fig. \ref{fig:rede_1}(a).
-We find that our ELFD show a L\'evy-to-diffusive transport transition as a function of the Fermi energy, which is a particular feature of the graphene honeycomb lattice.
+In order to emulate the optical L\'evy flight [\onlinecite{bart}] with electrons, we propose an electronic L\'evy glass (ELG) and develop realistic numerical calculations of the electronic transport through graphene nanoribbons imbibed into the EQDC, whose radii follow a heavy-tailed distribution, as shown in Fig. \ref{fig:rede_1}.
+We find that our ELG show a L\'evy-to-diffusive transport transition as a function of the Fermi energy, which is a particular feature of the graphene honeycomb lattice.
 Furthermore, our analysis indicates that the most probable cause of the observed transition is the breaking of chiral symmetry, once the energy moves away from the Dirac point of graphene.
 Finally, we believe that the L\'evy-to-diffusive transition can be experimentally verified by an adaptation of the experimental setup in Ref. [\onlinecite{Caridad2016}].